IT Careers

 Financial Firms

-The world of finance is driven by accessing huge amounts of data taken in from diverse sources all over the world and making intelligent guesses about what all that data suggests.
+The world of finance is driven by accessing huge amounts of data taken in from diverse sources worldwide and making intelligent guesses about what all that data suggests.
 Teams of database administrators ensure that finance companies always have the data they need, and they’re often very well compensated for it.

 Medical Industry

-Hospitals, healthcare providers, medical supply manufacturers, insurers and more are consolidating all over the world.
-And as that consolidation occurs, the need for not only sturdy, scalable data structures increases, but the need for compliance and security.
+Hospitals, healthcare providers, medical supply manufacturers, and insurers are consolidating worldwide.
+As that consolidation occurs, the need for sturdy, scalable data structures increases, as does the need for compliance and security.
 The medical industry is rapidly growing.
-Tons of capital is finding its way to the industry, database administrators will find their skills well-compensated.
+Tons of capital are finding its way to the industry, and database administrators will find their skills well-compensated.

 Manufacturing

-The manufacturing sector, especially in the United States, depends on high-speed data at all times.
-Supply chains, delivery logistics, pricing fluctuations and more all affect the profitability of companies creating and sending products all over the world.
+The manufacturing sector, especially in the United States, always depends on high-speed data.
+Supply chains, delivery logistics, pricing fluctuations, and more all affect the profitability of companies creating and sending products worldwide.
 A database administrator keeps all that data available and useful.

 How to Increase Your Salary as a Database Administrator

-For IT professionals who are thinking about getting into the database administration career, there’s only good news: jobs are plentiful, big data is only becoming more and more profitable, and the best-trained, certified database administrators earn six-figure salaries.
+For IT professionals considering a database administration career, there’s only good news: jobs are plentiful, big data is only becoming more and more profitable, and the best-trained, certified database administrators earn six-figure salaries.

 Ultimate Systems Administration Cert Guide